richardeinhorn/spotrack/README.md

 ## Acknowledgments

-This porject is inspired by [Spotify Wrapped](https://spotify.com/wrapped) and a similar feature available for [Amie](https://www.amie.so/) users.
+This project is inspired by [Spotify Wrapped](https://spotify.com/wrapped) and a similar feature available in the [Amie](https://www.amie.so/) calendar.